What to do when many important tasks are raining on you from different and equally important managers?

 This is why it’s OK to ask, from time to time, if you can delegate some of the tasks to other colleagues.

-Ask if someone else can take on at least the low priority ones, so that you can dedicate all your attention to the top priorities.
-Also, make sure to point out if there is someone else in the team who’s more experienced in that particular field, proving to the manager that they can get done more effectively.
+Ask if someone else can take on at least the low-priority ones, so that you can dedicate all your attention to the top priorities.
+Also, make sure to point out if there is someone else on the team who’s more experienced in that particular field, proving to the manager that they can get done more effectively.

 If a colleague does take on your assignment, please do not forget to return the favor.

 Collaboration within a team must be cherished and cultivated by everyone.